-In 1970 the State of Rhode Island approved a revision in the university's charter allowing it to award baccalaureate degrees as well as associate degrees, and removing the restrictions on the type of undergraduate degree programs that could be offered.
+In 1970 the State of Rhode Island approved a revision in the university's charter allowing it to award baccalaureate degrees as well as associate degrees.

 In 1972 and 1973 the university announced the addition of new associate degree programs in the fields of hospitality and culinary arts.
 This led to additional two- and four-year degree programs in the hospitality and food service fields.